 Improving milk supply, competitiveness and livelihoods in smallholder dairy chains in Indonesia

 The Government of Indonesia (GoI) is investing substantial resources into the nation’s dairy sector, aiming to increase domestic production.
-The high priority the Indonesian government has placed on dairy industry development aligns closely with Australian Centre for International Agricultural Research (ACIAR) research priorities related to strengthening livestock management and marketing systems in Indonesia as well as improving smallholder access and competitiveness in rapidly transforming markets.
-The dairy farmers in West Java and Northern Sumatra face a multitude of challenges ranging from economies of scale, limited forage availability and quality, lack of knowledge in animal welfare and health practices, and business management skills.
-This situation has created a need for identification of whole of chain issues and capacity building exercises for the benefit of dairy farmers to ensure growth and sustainable development of the sector.
+The high priority the Indonesian government has placed on the dairy industry aligns closely with the research priorities of the Australian Centre for International Agricultural Research (ACIAR), including strengthening livestock management and marketing systems in Indonesia as well as improving smallholder access and competitiveness in rapidly transforming markets.

 - Identify and recommend strategies and policies to support development of sustainable, profitable and smallholder-inclusive dairy supply chains in North Sumatra and West Java.

 - Identify barriers to adoption of profitable management practices and farm business models and develop strategies to inform development of extension programs in West Java and North Sumatra.